 UHAS is used to resolve alleged violations of non-academic University policies by Northwestern students.
 Alleged violations of academic related policies are resolved through the faculties of the University's individual schools, and in accordance with the procedures adopted by each school.
-Cases involving allegations of violations of Northwestern's Policy on Institutional Equity or the Interim Policy on Title IX Sexual Harassment by Northwestern students are resolved through the Complaint Resolution Process or the Title IX Sexual Harassment Complaint Resolution Process respectively, outlined in the policies linked on page 129.
+Cases involving allegations of violations of Northwestern's Office of Civil Rights and Title IX Compliance (OCR) policies by Northwestern students are resolved through the respective resolution processes as outlined in the OCR policy.

-Alleged violations of University policy or professional standards not related to academic policies or the Policy on Institutional Equity, or the Interim Policy on Title IX Sexual Harassment by students in the School of Professional Studies, Kellogg School of Management, Pritzker School of Law, and Feinberg School of Medicine may be resolved through the faculties of the school and in accordance with the procedures adopted by each school.
+Alleged violations of University policy or professional standards not related to academic policies or Office of Civil Rights and Title IX Compliance policies by students in the School of Professional Studies, Kellogg School of Management, Pritzker School of Law, and Feinberg School of Medicine may be resolved through the faculties of the school and in accordance with the procedures adopted by each school.
 Where cases have been formally resolved through a school, the case will not also be resolved through UHAS.
 Matters that violate the Student Code of Conduct may alternatively be referred to the Office of Community Standards for resolution, when appropriate.